AmalAlshahrani/Deep-learning/README.md

 # Deep-learning project
 This project will be about building the neural network which classifies the landmarks images into 5 categories (building, sea, street, glacier, mountain)
 The workflow of entire project goes through
--	Making the base line of neural network

 -	Building the Convolutional neural network      -       (In -progress )
 -	Testing the model on unable dataset to ensure if the model can be classifying the images according to its categories or not!